duluca/document-ts/README.md

       options?: FindOneAndReplaceOption
      ): Promise<TDocument | null>
      ```
-     - `findWithPagination` is by far the best feature of DocumentTS, allowing you filter, sort, and paginate large collections of data.
-This function is geared towards use with data tables, so you specifies searchable properties, turn off hydration, and use a debug feature to fine tune your queries.
+     - `findWithPagination` is by far the best feature of DocumentTS, allowing you to filter, sort, and paginate large collections of data.
+This function is geared towards use with data tables, so you specify searchable properties, turn off hydration, and use a debug feature to fine-tune your queries.

     ```js
     async findWithPagination<TReturnType extends IDbRecord>(